DamienDemontis/my-portfolio/README.md

 ## Adding Data

-- Update `data/cv.json` with your experiences.
+- Update `data/cv.json` with your experiences and education.
-- Update `data/projects.ts` with your projects and images in `public/images`.
+- Edit `data/projects.ts` to list your projects.
+Images live in `public/images`.
+- Translations are stored in `messages/*.json`.
 - Environment variables are defined in `.env.local`:

 ```